 Laid-off Vista Window employees sue after closure

-YOUNGSTOWN — Former employees of Vista Window Company LLC have filed a class-action lawsuit against the Lordstown window-maker for failing to signal the “faltering” company’s abrupt shuttering earlier this month.
+Former employees of Vista Window Co.
+LLC have filed a class-action lawsuit against the Lordstown window-maker for failing to signal the “faltering” company’s abrupt shuttering earlier this month.

 The company laid off 87 employees, the majority of which were production workers, when its 1701 Henn Parkway plant suddenly closed Jan.
 14.

-Though a civil complaint against Vista and its co-owner Maine-based Paradigm Operating Company LLC filed Friday in U.S. Northern District Court claims the Worker Adjustment and Retraining Notification Act requires the company to submit notices of mass layoffs at least 60 days in advance.
+A civil complaint against Vista and its co-owner, Maine-based Paradigm Operating Co.
+LLC, filed Friday in U.S. Northern District Court claims the Worker Adjustment and Retraining Notification Act requires the company to submit notices of mass layoffs at least 60 days in advance.
 Vista’s notice was filed the day of the plant’s closure.

 Don't Miss a Story